thezhewenli/nittanypath/README.md

 ### 3.3.
 My Teachings

-For faculty members and HAs, this page shows all the courses they're currently teaching.
+For faculty members and TAs, this page shows all the courses they're currently teaching.
 In this list, each course will have two buttons to direct students to their forum and assignment pages (section 3.5).
 The teaching team members have privileges to create, edit and delete posts in forum, and update grades for assignments.
 Only faculty teachers can create an assignment.

 ### 3.4.
 My Profile